The Tank Museum Receives ‘Splatter’ Mask Donation

 German troops with a British Mark IV tank during the Battle of Cambrai, 1917.
 (Photo Credit: Bundesarchiv, Bild 104-0941A / Wikimedia Commons CC BY-SA 3.0 de)

 Splatter masks were issued to crews following the introduction of tanks during the First World War.
-The one belonging to Stickler was worn during the Battle of Cambrai, the first combined arms engagement involving tanks.
+As aforementioned, this particular one belonged to Stickler, who participated in the Battle of Cambrai, the first combined arms engagement involving tanks.
 Stickler was a member of a Mark IV tank crew at the time, manning the 6-pounder sponson gun.

 For his service during the Battle of Cambrai, Stickler received the Distinguished Conduct Medal (DCM).
 The citation reads: